 - My purse with wallet, passport, etc.

-My silk leggings – I bought silk leggings years ago at REI, and they’ve become my go-to for cold weather climates.
-They are thin (not much thicker than panty hose), and yet really comfy and really warm.
+My silk leggings – I bought silk leggings years ago at REI, and they've become my go-to for cold weather climates.
+They are thin (not much thicker than panty hose, meaning I can easily wear them under other pants), and yet really comfy and really warm.
 Silk makes a great insulating layer without adding any bulk.
-And, if you’re like me and can’t really wear wool, silk is the best alternative.
+And, if you're like me and can't really wear wool, silk is the best alternative.
+(Alternatively, you could also go for some fleece-lined leggings.)

 Heat Holders socks – These Heat Holders do exactly what they promise: they keep your feet incredibly warm even when it's really cold out.
 I don't go anywhere in winter without these anymore.
 (You can also grab some HotHands for your hands and feet if your extremities tend to get cold easily.)